Maeve // Lost Signal โ Authoring Guide

 Supported Operations

-set: sets a variable to a fixed value.add: adds a value to a variable.sub: subtracts a value from a variable.rename: changes a contact's display name.set_status: changes a contact's status.
+set: sets a variable to a fixed value.add: adds a value to a variable.sub: subtracts a value from a variable.rename: changes a contact's display name.valueaccepts either a plain string or a language-keyed dict (see below).set_status: changes a contact's status.
 Accepted values:online,away,offline,network_issue.

 Examples